Allahpundit

 Nick Catoggio, who previously used the pseudonym Allahpundit, is a blogger and former senior editor for the American political news and commentary website Hot Air from its founding in 2006 through his resignation on September 2, 2022.
-After moving to The Dispatch, Catoggio will write under his own name.
+After moving to The Dispatch, Catoggio writes a daily newsletter, "Boiling Frogs", under his own name.

 Hot Air

 The persona of Allahpundit first appeared through a parody blog, Allah Is In the House, which rose in popularity circa 2003 by being referenced throughout the conservative and anti-jihadist blogosphere.
 In March and April 2006, Allahpundit guest-blogged for Michelle Malkin before becoming the most active contributor to Malkin's Hot Air.

 Hot Air is widely referenced by political bloggers and news reporters and Allahpundit's commentary has become a reliable source for those seeking a Libertarian-conservative take on the political news of the day—such as former The Daily Show host Jon Stewart, who cited Allahpundit as one of the bloggers he read for show preparation.
 In February 2010, Salem Communications purchased Hot Air from Michelle Malkin and it was said Allahpundit and his co-blogger, Ed Morrissey, were a central part of the deal.
 Salem is known for its social conservatism, but Hot Air has maintained its more social libertarian tone.
 On August 3, 2022, Allahpundit announced on Twitter that his last day at Hot Air would be September 2, 2022.